projectcalico/calico/README.md

 ## Status

-`make master` exists but currently only builds and publishes networking-calico packages.
+`make release-publish` exists but currently only builds and publishes packages for networking-calico master.

 To do:

 -  Also build packages for Felix, etcd3gw and dnsmasq.
--  Implement `make calico-X.Y` by adding code to identify the relevant Felix and networking-calico tags and building packages from those tags.
+-  Implement `VERSION=vX.Y.Z` by adding code to build from those Felix and networking-calico tags.
 -  If possible, automate new PPA creation (which is currently still a manual step).
 -  Perhaps support preparing a PPA/RPM repo for code that is still in